 Admission: $8 (residents $6); children under 3 are free

 Part of a bustling community park that also features mini-golf and batting cages, the generously sized, fenced playground has two soft-surfaced splash pads and a good amount of shade.
 When you want to dry off, head to the park right next door.
 Concessions are also available.
 The Hub Spray Ground is open from Memorial Day through Labor Day.

 Admission: $5 children ($3 residents); adults are free

 A recently replaced soft rubberized surface makes this beloved Dr. Seussian splash pad even more fun.
 Cannons, misters, dumping buckets, and a giant blue whale tail with sprinklers are among the wet-getters on offer.
 There's a sweet train-themed sand play area and some fun, twisty water slides too.
-The Westmont Park District is imposing a two-hour limit and capping attendance at 50 people in order to maintain social distancing in 2021.
+The Ty Warner Spray Park is open from Memorial Day through late August.